-- c.
-Upon payment of, or offer to pay, the established fee (if applicable) provide copies of records; - d.
-Upon request, certify that a record is a true copy; - e.
-Upon failure to locate records, certify that: - (1) The District is not the custodian for such records, or - (2) The records cannot be found after diligent search.
+- Upon payment of, or offer to pay, the established fee (if applicable) provide copies of c. records: - Upon request, certify that a record is a true copy; d. - Upon failure to locate records, certify that: e. - The District is not the custodian for such records, or (1) - The records cannot be found after diligent search.
+(2)